 - Discipline helps children learn a sense of right and wrong.
 This allows children to set limits for themselves when they are on their own.
 Children need to learn how to think, not just what to think.

-- Discipline helps your child learn the natural results of her behaviour.
-For example, if your child leaves his favourite book outside, it may get wet and damaged.
+- Discipline helps your child learn the natural results of their behaviour.
+For example, if your child leaves their favourite book outside, it may get wet and damaged.

 - Discipline helps to develop social skills.